robohydra/robohydra/examples/README.md

 * advanced-matching.conf loads a plugin that demonstrates advanced head matching, using the HTTP method or the hostname of the incoming request.

+* websockets.conf loads a plugin that demonstrates simple WebSocket capabilities.
+To use it, you can load http://localhost:3000 in a browser and follow the instructions.